Print View (Toggles All)

 First, make sure you are signing in at the correct table for your assembly and election district.
 These district numbers are printed on the mailing label of your Voter Guide and provided on the mailer the BOE sends to all registered voters each August.
 A poll worker is available at each poll site to look up your name and address and determine which district you live in if you need assistance.

 Once you confirm that you are signing in at the correct table, if you are not on the poll list, it may be because the BOE did not receive your registration form.
 If you believe that you are eligible, you can still vote.
 Ask a poll worker for an affidavit ballot, and follow the instructions.
 After the election, the BOE will check its records and your vote will be counted if you were eligible to vote.
 If not, you will receive a notice that you were not eligible to vote with a registration form for future elections.

 What if I can’t get to my polling place on Election Day?

-Please note: If the deadline for requesting an absentee ballot by mail has passed and you cannot appear at your poll site on Election Day because of an accident or sudden illness, then you may send a representative to your borough office with a written letter of authorization to receive an absentee ballot on your behalf.
-A completed application and your completed ballot must be returned to the BOE office in your borough by 9:00 p.m. on Election Day.
+Please note: If the deadline for requesting an absentee ballot by mail has passed and you cannot appear at your poll site on Election Day because of an accident or sudden illness, you can send a representative to your BOE borough office with a written letter of authorization to obtain an absentee ballot on your behalf.
+A completed application and your completed ballot must be returned to your BOE borough office by 9 p.m. on Election Day.